-In a story speculating about some of the economic effects of these new rules, the LAT offers a history of their creation:
+In a story speculating about some of the economic effects of these new rules, the

 Administration officials began meeting to discuss these steps in June, immediately after the Senate failed to overhaul the nation's immigration laws.
 The White House presided over sessions that included the Departments of State, Labor, Commerce, Homeland Security and Education.
 Officials from Treasury and the Social Security Administration also took part.